cloudmesh-community/fa19-516-147/datacenter.md

 Data Center : Volkswagen

+YearBuild : 2019

 Location : Rjukan , Norway

 IT load ($/kW): 2750

-Yearly CO2 Foot Print : 5,800
+Yearly CO2 Foot Print : 0

+As per volkswagenag.com news( Rjukan/Wolfsburg, 2019-06-18), this data center is "100 percent powered by hydropower – resulting in a savings of more than 5,800 tons of CO2 per year"

-Equivalent in car : 1000
+Equivalent in car : 0

 ### References:
 <https://www.volkswagenag.com/en/news/2019/06/volkswagen_norway_data_center.html>